rcflorestal/Data-Science-Specialization/Getting-and-Cleaning-Data/Week-4-Peer-graded_Assignment/code book.md

 5. STANDING
 6. LAYING

-### ith respect to the dat sets X_test and X_train the following original variables were used:
+### With respect to the dat sets X_test and X_train the following original variables were used:
 1.   tBodyAcc-mean()-X
 2.   tBodyAcc-mean()-Y
 3.   tBodyAcc-mean()-Z